We use cookies

 Additionally, if a task interacts with external services or databases, you should ensure that the operation is idempotent (i.e. can be safely repeated without changing the result) before enabling retries.
 Otherwise, retrying the task could lead to unintended side effects or inconsistencies in your data.

-Accessing the Retry Count in a Step
+Accessing the Retry Count in a Running Task

 If you need to access the current retry count within a task, you can use the retryCount method available in the task context: